 One of the exhibits within the museum shows a timeline that explains the various schools that children attended over the years during segregation.
 Personal stories bring the museum’s rich history alive.
 Former students went on to become teachers, school administrators, businessmen and trade workers.

 Visitors enter the museum from a ramp made of bricks, many of them engraved with the names of former students.
 Inside, you can see old lesson plans, a teacher’s planner, and the school’s potbelly stove where children would gather before class on chilly winter mornings.

 Part of the museum remains a classroom.
 Worn, but sturdy wooden desks face a flagpole and teacher’s desk.
 Antique books, collected during the renovation, sit on a back shelf of the classroom.
 A side room houses the kitchen where students could buy a hot lunch for pennies.

-Admission to the museum is free.
-Private and school tours can be arranged by emailing firstname.lastname@example.org.
+Private tours may be arranged by emailing [email protected].
 Visitors can park adjacent to the museum on the south side of the building.
-Normal operating hours are Wednesdays 10 a.m. to 3 p.m.
+For more information on the museum and to inquire about making a donation, call 252-491-2409.